Skip to main content

 Topics:

-First aid and the bystander effect, Newsthink
+First aid, The bystander effect, Newsthink

 There has recently been a spate of violence across London and knife crime among young people is on the rise in the UK.
 The reasons behind this are complex.
 These activities will explore the different aspects of knife crime, from ways to avoid conflict to first aid for someone with a heavy bleed.